 Service Learning Courses

-The Center offers three student development classes during fall and winter semesters.
+The Center offers three student development classes during Fall and Winter semesters, and one during Spring term.
 Each class meets once a week and carries one credit.

 StDev 290: Learning through Service: Theory and Application

-This course provides students, particularly those in leadership positions, the opportunity to learn about service practice, motivation for service, service philosophies and theories, the fourth aim of a BYU education, the power of reflection in service, personal/skill development, and learning through service.
-For more information, contact Chris Crippen: 2010 WSC, (801) 422-1281.
+During Fall and Winter Semesters, this once-a-week class is held Mondays (Section 1) and Wednesdays (Section 2) from 5:00 – 5:50 pm.
+During Spring Term it is held on Wednesdays from 5:00 - 6:40 pm.
+This course provides students the opportunity to learn about service practice, motivation for service, service philosophies and theories, the fourth aim of a BYU education, the power of reflection in service, personal/skill development, and learning through service.
+For more information, contact Chris Crippen: 2330 WSC, 801-422-1281, firstname.lastname@example.org.

 StDev 132: Foundations of Effective Tutoring and Mentoring—Level One

 Wednesdays from 5:00-6:40 pm during 1st and 2nd blocks of Fall and Winter semesters.
 This course teaches basic tutoring skills.
 For more information, contact Becky Smoot: 2330 WSC, 801-422-4681, email@example.com.

 StDev 133: Foundations of Effective Tutoring and Mentoring--Level Two

 Mondays from 5:00 - 6:40 pm only during the 2nd block of Fall and Winter semesters.
 Students in this class learn how to empower other students with the skills and confidence needed to succeed academically.
 Note: Level Two can be taken before Level One.
 For more information, contact Becky Smoot: 2330 WSC, 801-422-4681, firstname.lastname@example.org.